sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Must have been software-design-ed (software-engineer-ed) in a great way from the outset.

+### Third grade
+#### 🎗 **git**
+By Mr Linus.

+While being perfect, and revolutionaly, and trasforming, the cli is overcomplicated and take time to master.
+It is awaiting next revolution.
+In all other respects, it is a perfect software.

+### 🎗 **bash**
+Unix and bash certainly belong here.
+However, bash has certain annoyances.

+The pipe `|` function along can make it inot this list.
+It had the ideas of REST from tohse early times.
+Bash pipes alone are an insightful discovery.
+Not sure what the sources are.

 ## .
 Notable bad software:
 * Spotify, early Facebook, ...
+* Text editors: they constantly evolve, some of them are amazing.
+But no single one was a revolution. `vscode` is great though.